I know how you must feel, but these are bad. Bad, bad, bad, bad...

-In a blink I had him up against the pine grain paneling, his hand behind his back, my nose in his neck.
+In a blink I had his hand behind his back, pushed against the pine grain paneling, my nose in his neck.
 Oh, thank God.
 Maybe he can let off some steam.
 "Getting better.
 One day, you'll land one."

-He groaned and shook his head, still pinned.
+Still pinned, he groaned and shook his head.

 He did not even look in my eyes as we waited.
 He pointed at me and waved his finger under my nose.
 "I'm going to bed.
 Do not talk to me."
 He picked up the CDs, choosing "Simply Serenity" over me.

 I cringed; he would soon find out I destroyed the CDs.
-I cracked open a Heineken from the counter, leaned back and shrugged, trying to appear casual, to keep a 'stiff upper lip,' as I felt the left side of my smile fade.
+I cracked open a Heineken from the counter, leaned back and shrugged, trying to appear casual as the left side of my smile faded.